HZB Scientific Selection Panel

 In order to strengthen the synergetic use of neutron and synchrotron radiation, HZB has implemented the common HZB Scientific Selection Panel to assess proposals for neutron and synchrotron radiation beamtime at BER II and BESSY II in joint sessions.

-The HZB Scientific Selection Panel is organised in seven Scientific Colleges, which have been grouped according to research fields, in order to facilitate discussions on the scientific merrit of the proposals.
+The HZB Scientific Selection Panel is organised in eight Scientific Colleges, which have been grouped according to research fields, in order to facilitate discussions on the scientific merit of the proposals.

 The rules of procedure of the HZB Scientific Selection Panel are available here.

 C1.
 Soft Condensed Matter, Biology, Life and Health Science

 - bio-inspired materials

 - pharmacology/drug development